Norc/foundry-custom-hotbar/README.md

 * **Manifest**: Use this manifest link to install the module (https://raw.githubusercontent.com/Norc/foundry-custom-hotbar/master/module.json)

 * **Zip file**: or manually deploy the zip file from the Dist folder.

 ## Features
 1. Adds easy access to 10 additional macros in a separate visual grouping
 1. Fully system agnostic
    1. Tested with 5E, PF2E, and WFRP
    1. Requests for features that would help support specfic systems are welcomed
 1. Keybinding for new macro slots (shift + digit)
 1. Full Token Hotbar module support
-   >This module was originally created to enhance [Stan's Token Hotbar module](https://github.com/janssen-io/foundry-token-hotbar).
-   >We encourage you to try the two modules together!
+   This module was originally created to enhance [Stan's Token Hotbar module](https://github.com/janssen-io/foundry-token-hotbar) We encourage you to try the two modules together!
 1. Broad compatibility:
-  1.Closely mimics built-in methods to allow modules like Minor Quality of Life and better rollsto use the Custom Hotbar without specific support
+   1. Closely mimics built-in methods to allow modules like Minor Quality of Life and better rollsto use the Custom Hotbar without specific support
-  1.Does not interfere with the operation of the original Macro Hotbar
+   1. Does not interfere with the operation of the original Macro Hotbar

 ## Changelog
-INITIAL RELEASE:
-*v1.5* (2020/07/05)
+*INITIAL RELEASE v1.5* (2020/07/05)
 1. Added ability to automatically handle dragging from character sheet onto custom hotbar, including full MQoL and BetterRolls support.
 1. Added support for all reamining dragging and dropping scenarios, including between Core and Custom Hotbars.
 1. Added keybinding for CHB: Shift + slot number (just like a regular macro keybinding, but with Shift added).